Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 menu: main
 weight: 10
 # --- must be in the leaf bundle folder or static
-thumbnail: "img/start-title.webp"
+thumbnail: "img/start-title.png"
 ---

-This tutorial will help you get started with Synthetic Monitoring and Robotmk.
+**Don't know how to get started?**
-At the same time, you will receive step-by-step instructions that you can use to check your own installation.
+This step-by-step guide will help you get started with Synthetic Monitoring with Robotmk.

 <!--more-->